mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 ![](images/ping-pong/e11_be_like_you.png)

-As children, Peco often wore a mask and played at being a Hero.
-Whenever Smile would feel bullied, he would remember Peco's instructions.
+As a child, Peco often wore a mask and played at being a Hero.
+Whenever Smile would feel bullied, he would remember Peco's instructions:

 > Call me when you're in a pinch!
 >